Kalman Mann: Early life and education

 Kalman Jacob Mann was born in Jerusalem to Yitzhak David Mann and his wife, Chaya, both Orthodox Jews.
 He was the eldest of five children.
 On his father's side, he was a seventh-generation Jerusalemite.
 He received both a secular and a Talmudic education during his youth, studying in the Tachkemoni School and earning a teacher's diploma at the Mizrahi Teachers Seminary.
-His father then sent him abroad to study economics at the London School of Economics in 1931.
-Although Mann wanted to study medicine, he acceded to his father's wishes.
-Though he could barely speak English, he passed the entrance exam, but three months into the term he realized that economics was not for him and asked his father if he could switch to medicine.
-His father agreed, whereupon he completed his preliminary studies at Chelsea Polytechnic and, that same year, entered University College Hospital Medical School.
-In 1937 he received a double degree in Bachelor of Medicine and Bachelor of Surgery, and was accepted as a member of the Royal College of Surgeons.
+I'm 1931, Mann started studying economics at the London School of Economics as requested by his dad even though Mann wanted to study medicine.
+With limited English proficiency, Mann passed the university entrance exam, but three months into the term he asked his father to switch to medicine.
+His father agreed, whereupon Mann completed his preliminary studies at Chelsea Polytechnic and, that same year, entered University College Hospital Medical School.
+In 1937, he received a double degree in Bachelor of Medicine and Bachelor of Surgery, and was accepted as a member of the Royal College of Surgeons.

 House physician

 After graduation, Mann was named a house physician at the University College Hospital and spent two years attending to patients in the pulmonology department of various London hospitals.
-In 1939 he received his Doctor of Medicine degree as well as a diploma in tropical medicine and hygiene from the University of London.
+In 1939, he received his Doctor of Medicine degree as well as a diploma in tropical medicine and hygiene from the University of London.
 He also qualified as a member of the Royal College of Physicians.
-He married his first wife, Sylvia Gamse, in 1940.
-He was drafted into the emergency medical corps in World War II and served as a resuscitation officer at RAF Hendon, where he tended to pulmonary cases.
+In 1940, Mann married his first wife, Sylvia Gamse.
+He was drafted into the emergency medical corps during World War II and served as a resuscitation officer at RAF Hendon, where he tended to pulmonary cases.
 Post-war, he worked for two years as a research physician at the Pneumoconiosis Research Unit in Penarth, Wales.

-He became involved in Zionist activities as chairman of the Friends of the Jerusalem University in Cardiff and chairman of the Zionist organization in Queensbury, London.
+Mann became involved in Zionist activities as chairman of the Friends of the Jerusalem University in Cardiff, and chairman of the Zionist organization in Queensbury, London.